 "INTERSTELLA lives up to its name" - Daniel Acheampong, UK

 "Mirai has been contacted by people riding UFO's in their Mystery Circle Parking Lots.

 He forgot to return the keys to one of their vehicles." - MORLEY ROBERTSON (J-Wave National Radio, Japan)

 Originally from space, MIRAI ("Future Boy") is the founder of the neo-futurist network Intelligentsia.
 Mirai grew up designing UK video games during the 80's whizz kid era, releasing over 10 titles from age 14 and then moved on to music, video and fashion during the growth of the rave culture, where he began to group together a motley bag of musicians artists, always pushing against the status quo.
 In 1995 Mirai relocated to Tokyo, writing soundtracks for Japanese video games, club mixes, TV radio.
 He was also a video game character and co-hosted several electronic music radio shows, wrote for Keyboard magazine and did various TV National radio spots.
 In Japan, he had a political party named after him, was the first foreigner to perform techno live using a mobile phone, and was voted top Tomb Raider level designer.
-His portfolio includes work for Arkaos VJ, ASCII, Enterbrain, J-Wave radio, Enix, Degica, Famitsu Magazine, Kaze Pinball, Players Software, Interceptor Micros, Handy.de & T-Mobile Germany, Yamaha Music, Gypsy-Midi, the Wisdom Trust and Frontline SMS.
+His portfolio includes work for Arkaos VJ, ASCII, Enterbrain, J-Wave radio, Enix, Degica, Famitsu Magazine, Kaze Pinball, Players Software, Interceptor Micros, Handy.de & T-Mobile Germany, Yamaha Music, Gypsy-Midi, and Frontline SMS.